qemqemqem/aider/README.md

 ### Document Command

-The `/document` command helps you generate or improve documentation:
+The `/document` command helps you generate or improve documentation.
+You can use it in two ways:

 ```
+# Focus on documenting a specific file
 /document path/to/file.py

+# Make a specific documentation request
+/document add docstrings to all functions in utils.py
 ```

+The `/document` command instructs aider to focus exclusively on documentation changes - it will update comments, docstrings, and documentation files without modifying actual code functionality.
+This is particularly useful when you want to improve code documentation without risking changes to the underlying implementation.

 ## Credits